FadiTouza/ML_Trading_Bot/README.md

 ## Usage

-Once the installation is complete, you can start using the ML Trading Bot.
+Once the installation is complete, you can start using the ML trading bot.
 Below is an example of how to run the bot:

 1. **Configuration**: Set up your trading parameters and API keys in the `creds.py` file.

 2. **Running the Bot**: Currently the bot only supports backtesting using historical data to validate the strategy before live trading.
 To do this, run:
     ```bash
-    python trading_bot.py
+    python ML_trading_bot.py
     ```

 4. **Examples**: